Columbus Child Custody Attorney

 How We Can Help

-The family lawyers at Boller & Petty, LLC, have extensive knowledge of and experience with Ohio's child custody laws and court practices.
-With valuable guidance and advice, we will help you seek an outcome that is in your and your children's best interests.
+The family law lawyers at Boller & Petty, LLC, have extensive knowledge of and legal experience with Ohio's custody laws and court practices.
+With valuable guidance and advice, our custody lawyers will help you seek an outcome that is in your and your children's best interests.